vc3-project/vc3-mkdocs/docs/resourceguide/newresource.md

 ## Requirements

+* Cluster must have one of the following batch systems: Slurm, HTCondor, PBS, or Grid Engine.
-* Comptute nodes must have outbound IP connectivity.
+* Compute nodes must have outbound IP connectivity.
-* The login node of the resource must be reachable via ssh and not require MFA.
+* The login node of the resource must be directly reachable via ssh (i.e., has a public IP) and not require MFA.